3-Crossed Module Structure in the Five-Dimensional Topological Axion Electrodynamics: Background Gauging

+To see the connection with the underlying higher-group structure, it will be convenient to rewrite as follows.
+By using the relation \eqref{eq:PA-dB}, this can be expressed as

+This expression will be particularly useful as it can be naturally interpreted as a ``fake curvature condition'' for the modified background fields.

-Note that all operator valued ambiguities can be removed due to the introduction of the additional two form field $\tilde a_{(2)}$.
-This naive procedure fails in the case of the action \eqref{eq:withoutTilde}.
-As we mention in the following subsection, modification of gauge transformation laws are required by these modifications of the background gauge field couplings.
+Note that all operator valued ambiguities can be eliminated by introducing the additional 2-form field $\tilde a_{(2)}$.
+The presence of this field enables us to add a Green-Schwarz-like term to the action, which absorbs the ambiguities.
+In contrast, without such additional degrees of freedom, as in the case of the action \eqref{eq:withoutTilde}, the ambiguities cannot be cancelled through the same mechanism.

+As we mentioned in the following section, modification of gauge transformation laws is required by these modifications of the background gauge field couplings.
 This implies nontrivial correlations among topological operators of different dimensions.

 By integrating over the closed submanifolds $\cC_i$, one finds that the holonomies are affected by the deformation, and that $\A{i+1}^{\pi_i}$ should be interpreted as $\bZ_{\pi_i}$ $i$-form symmetry background gauge fields, where $\pi_i$ are given by: